 Hubby never drank vodka.
 The bottles in the freezer were all mine.
 If I remember right, at my worst, the following was my usual daily liquid relief: a shaker full of cocktails (4 shots worth of liquor) before hubby got home, maybe a beer, and then ¾ of a bottle of wine consumed starting with cooking, and ending when I passed out on the sofa.

 Hubby became concerned.
 I was hiding bottles.
 He monitored the vodka in the freezer.
 I was ordering cases of wine through mail order, and supplementing them with bottles purchased at the liquor store.
 It’s amazing what kind of tolerance I developed.
 I was a fairly trim woman in my early 30s.

 My behavior got out of control.
 People at work complained, but it wasn’t until the unexpected death of my mother that my behavior became so extreme that they threatened to fire me.
 At that point, I was manic with depression mixed in again, and dreaming of driving my car into trees to escape or die.
 I then knew I drank too much, and said so (in hysterics) when forced back to a psychiatrist.
 The next day, I was in the hospital detoxing and receiving my first bipolar medication.

 I was told I was an alcoholic, and formally diagnosed with bipolar disorder type 1.
 The latter I quickly accepted, but the former I wasn’t totally convinced of.
-Regardless, I went to Alcoholics Anonymous for about four years.
+Regardless, I went to Alcoholics Anonymous for about four years, pretty much every day.